September 28, 2021 | John DeRoulet

 Inputting pre-configurations sets you up to then simply skim through your listings throughout the year and see rate curves that will need only minor tweaks.
 By checking all your listings you will build the confidence that you are on the right track while also giving each listing the proper time needed to be successful in the marketplace.

-Mismatched Curves: If the Wheelhouse Curve doesn’t seem to match your existing pricing seasonality it may be worth digging into why to determine if you should adjust the WH curve or perhaps adjust your heuristics.
-Using Market Report “Trends” can be very helpful in understanding high level trends while Wheelhouse “Insights” tab can give excellent details on why your specific listing is being priced the way it is.
+Mismatched Curves: If the Wheelhouse Curve doesn’t seem to match your existing pricing seasonality it may be worth digging into why to determine if you should adjust the WH curve or perhaps adjust your existing pricing assumptions.
+Using Market Report “Trends” can be very helpful in understanding high level trends, while the Wheelhouse “Insights” tab can give excellent details on why your specific listing is being priced the way it is.
 Remember…

 Predictive = Prices around you